XYIheng/kea_doc/docs/source/tutorial.rst

 Here, the interaction scenario is to remove a tag.

 The postcondition is defined by the ``assert`` statement.
-Here, we check if the tag is removed and content remains unchanged.
+Here, Kea checks if the tag is removed and content remains unchanged.

 That's it!
 This is a property that should be held by `OmniNotes <https://github.com/federicoiosue/Omni-Notes/>`_.

-Also, we can add a function to set up the app's initial state before testing the property.
+Also, you can add a function to set up the app's initial state before testing the property.

-To do this, we can use the following code:
+To do this, you can use ``@initialize`` to specify a function and wrtite the corresponding UI events to pass the welcome page:

 .. code:: Python